-Rank Location SP М Amount Brief Rationale 20041011 - D- 112 111104110 DIA INVANC 0001 ALL 01 01 \$20,000.00 English Department Supplies needed in support of student learning.
-0002 ALL 01 01 \$75,000.00 Compensation for English associate faculty to attend one day each semester (fall and spring discipline discussion days) for department norming, professional learning, and SLO work.
-0003 ALL 01 01 \$78,000.00 Increase hours for Online Writing Center support for student learning.
-0004 ALL 01 01 \$120,000.00 Compensation for English faculty to participate up to 16 hours in a Community of Practice offered once in fall 23 and once in spring 24 focused on high-impact practices for improving equitable outcomes in English 1A.
-0005 ALL 01 01 \$14,000.00 Periodic "norming" (assessment training & alignment) in the Pathway is necessary to standardize expectations and evaluations of student writing.
-0006 ALL 02 03 \$33,000.00 Additional PALS to scale-up embedded support in more English 1A and English 5 sections.
-0007 ALL 01 01 \$10,000.00 Funding to support professional learning in online teaching and learning.
-0008 ALL 01 01 \$10,000.00 Attending professional conferences is an essential element of an instructor's ability to stay current with ongoing research into the discipline and pedagogy specifically for AB 705-related curricular changes.
-0009 ALL 01 01 \$10,000.00 Readers enable English faculty to provide the comprehensive feedback on each paper that encourages students to persist in their efforts to improve.
+Rank Location SP M Amount Brief Rationale 0001 ALL 01 01 \$15,000.00 English Department Supplies needed in support of student learning.
+0002 ALL 01 01 \$2,000.00 Subscription price increase to WC Online for the Online Writing Center 0003 ALL 01 01 \$30,000.00 Increase hours for Online Writing Center support for student learning.
+0004 ALL 01 01 \$22,000.00 Compensation for all English faculty to participate up to 4 hours in a Composition Assessment workshop offered once in fall 24 and once in spring 25 focused on current composition theory on assessing and responding to student writing from a linguistic justice approach and in culturally sustaining ways.
+0005 ALL 01 01 \$10,000.00 Attending professional conferences is an essential element of an instructor's ability to stay current with educational research into the discipline and pedagogy specifically for teaching composition to produce equitable outcomes for all students.
+0006 ALL 01 01 \$10,000.00 Funding to support professional learning for associate faculty in online teaching and learning.
+0007 ALL 01 01 \$14,000.00 Compensation for English PT faculty, classified employees, and PALS to attend one day each semester (fall and spring discipline discussion days) for department norming, professional learning, and training in current IDEA principles as applied in composition theory and practice.
+0008 ALL 01 01 \$10,000.00 Readers will assist with scoring a common SLO assessment tool when we collectively assess courses in our composition pathway.